 Giving up smoking is one of the hardest things you will ever do, but your body (and bank balance) will thank you for the rest of your (much longer) life!

-Dr Fiona Bisshop specialises in LGBTIQ health and is available by appointment at Holdsworth House Medical Brisbane.
-Call (07) 3894 0794 or visit the website.
+Dr Fiona Bisshop specialises in LGBTIQ health.
 For more by Dr Bisshop visit drfionabisshop.com, follow @DrFionaBisshop on Twitter.
-Send your health questions to email@example.com to get them anonymously answered in QNews Magazine.
+Send your health questions to firstname.lastname@example.org to get them anonymously answered in QNews Magazine.